 5.6 Retargeting the Application to Use Oracle Database

-Note that the following examples illustrate how to migrate DB2 z/OS applications.
+The following example shows how to migrate DB2 z/OS applications.
 You would need to follow similar steps when migrating DB2/LUW or DB2/400 applications.
 Refer to IBM documentation for details of each product's equivalent steps.